yonidahan/Tidy-Data-Course-Project/CodeBook.md

 8.Label the data set with appropriately variable names

-9.Create an independent data frame with the average of the variables for each subject for each activity
+9.Create an independent data set with the average of the variables for each subject for each activity